I Want Great Care: review our services

 2. “Smoking should be allowed in small designated area”

-• We have appointed a small outdoor shelter where smoking for patients only is permitted
+• We have appointed a small outdoor shelter where smoking, for patients only, is permitted.

 News and Stories